mattfelber/addaudio/README.md

-# AddAudio: Simple Video Sound Enhancer
+# AddAudio: Simple Video Sound Merger

 This app takes a video file and an audio file (like music) and combines them into a new video that has the original visuals with the new audio track.